twingly/ecco/README.md

 ## Development

-To download a new version of [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java).
+To download a new version of [mysql-binlog-connector-java]

     rake maven:dependencies

-You need Maven.
+Note: You need Maven to download

     brew install maven

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Run the tests

+    bundle exec rake spec

+For an interactive prompt

+    bin/console

+To install this gem onto your local machine

+    bundle exec rake install

+## Release

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run

+    bundle exec rake release

+which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## License